markkurossi/mpc/README.md

 ## Getting started

-The easiest way to experiment with the system is to compile the [garbled](apps/garbled/) application and using it to evaluate programs.
-The _garbled_ application takes the following command line
+The easiest way to experiment with the system is to compile the [garbled](apps/garbled/) application and use it to evaluate programs.
+The `garbled` application takes the following command line
 options:

  - `-e`: specifies circuit _evaluator_ / _garbler_ mode.
 The circuit evaluator creates a TCP listener and waits for garblers to connect with computation.
  - `-i`: specifies comma-separated input values for the circuit.
  - `-v`: enabled verbose output.

-The [examples](apps/garbled/examples/) contains various MPCL example files which can be executed with the _garbled_ application.
+The [examples](apps/garbled/examples/) directory contains various MPCL example programs which can be executed with the `garbled` application.
 For example, here's how you can run the [Yao's Millionaires' Problem](https://en.wikipedia.org/wiki/Yao%27s_Millionaires%27_Problem) which can be found from the [millionaire.mpcl](apps/garbled/examples/millionaire.mpcl) file: